This page describes the software, hardware, and networking requirements for the nodes where Shipa will be installed.

-Today, Shipa supports Kubernetes clusters versions 1.10 and higher.
+Today, Shipa supports Kubernetes clusters versions 1.19 and higher up to 1.21.

 Tested and supported clusters are: